 Raw rice may be ground into flour for many uses, including making many kinds of beverages such as amazake, horchata, rice milk, and sake.
 Rice flour does not contain gluten and is suitable for people on a gluten-free diet.
 Rice may also be made into various types of noodles.
-Raw wild or brown rice may also be consumed by raw-foodists or fruitarians if soaked and sprouted.
+Raw wild or brown rice may also be consumed by raw-foodists or fruitarians, if soaked and sprouted.

 Processed rice seeds must be boiled or steamed before eating.
 Cooked rice may be further fried in oil or butter, or even added to other foods (meatloaf, hamburgers) as a binding agent in place of products containing gluten.
+Rice, like other cereal grains, can be puffed (or popped).
+This process takes advantage of the grains’ water content and typically involves heating grains in a special chamber.

 Rice bran is a valuable commodity in Asia and is used for many daily needs.
 It is a moist, oily inner layer which when heated produces an oil.